 D. MoL Roman gallery tour

 A member of the Museum of London's highly experienced team will take you on a guided tour of the Museum's Roman gallery.
-The gallery contains a wealthy of material and detailed reconstructions which are excellent teaching topics such as trade, home-life, Roman Britain, religion, the army, and leisure and entertainment.
+The gallery contains a wealth of material and detailed reconstructions which are excellent teaching topics such as trade, home-life, Roman Britain, religion, the army, and leisure and entertainment.

-A. The Persians : new materials for KS3 Classical Civilisation.
+A. The Persians : new materials for KS3 Classical Civilisation

-Discover more about our Investigating Civilisations series and have a look at the first freshly printed book The Persians.
-This session will look at why and how to teach the Persians as a topic, explore links between the materials and schools’ existing KS3 and KS4 courses in Latin, Classical Civilisation, and/or Greek.
+Discover more about our Investigating Civilisations series and have a look at the first freshly-printed book The Persians.
+This session will look at why and how to teach the Persians as a topic, explore links between the materials and schools’ existing KS3 and KS4 courses in Latin, Classical Civilisation and/or Greek.
 We will give an overview of the approach and content of the Persians book and available support materials and think through practical ideas for the KS3 Classical Civilisation classroom.

 B. GSCE Latin: lessons from the first year’s results

 This session will focus on what we can learn from the first year of Eduqas GCSE Latin assessment.
 We will look in particular at issues raised by the higher-mark questions in Components 2 and 3B and explore marked scripts provided by the Board.
-The aim will be to learn the lessons of last summer to be better prepared for next summer.
+The aim will be to learn the lessons of last summer in order to be better prepared for next summer.
 Finally, if time permits, we will consider the evidence that KS4 Latin numbers have dropped by approximately 20% across the country and share practical ideas for increasing department sizes as the dust settles on this new assessment regime.

 C. Hands on!
 Object handling at the MoL